1. Home: Explore careers

 You could do a college course, for example:

-The skills you'll learn on these courses could help when you look for a trainee assistant manager job with a stage or production company.
+The skills you'll learn on these courses could help when you look for a trainee stage manager job with a theatre or production company.

 Entry requirements